W&M Websites A-Z

 - Africana Studies

-The Africana Studies (AFST) major combines and supplants the former concentration in African Studies and the former major in Black Studies.
-The AFST major employs rigorous interdisciplinary and comparative approaches for the study of the 1.2 billion people of African descent, a fifth whom are in the Diaspora.
-The central mission of the program is to prepare students for lifelong learning, graduate study in various fields, and careers in private and public organizations across the globe.
+African American Studies, African Studies, and African Diaspora Studies are the three concentration fields available for students in the Program of Africana Studies.
+Students learn from and work with excellent and dedicated faculty who employ rigorous interdisciplinary and comparative approaches for the study of the 1.2 billion people of African descent, a fifth of whom are in the Diaspora.
+The central mission of the program is to prepare students for lifelong learning, graduate study in various fields and leadership careers in private and public organizations across the globe.

 - AidData Center for Development Policy